 Arguably, my favourite part of a hike is reaching the top, the challenge of the uphill climb behind me and the reward of sweeping views awaiting my arrival.
 Collapsing at the rim of the crater, we marvelled at the densely blue lake below.
 A sharp chill punctured the air as a thick veil of fog moved back and forth across the lake.
 Perched atop a volcano overlooking dense rainforest, we unwrapped our rolexes (a local specialty of egg and vegetables wrapped in a chapatti) and drank in the expanse of the views surrounding us.

 Eventually the reality that we were only halfway done with the trek set in, and we set off into the jungle once more to brave the slippery slopes, returning to the base of the volcano.
 Almost more challenging than the ascent, descending required careful calculation of each step so as not to tumble the way down.
 The already steep and precarious path became that much more hazardous in the rainy season, the path slick with mud sliding out from beneath even the sturdiest of boots.

 Our trek finished via a different path than it began, bringing us through green fields, the views of the park headquarters drawing nearer with each step.
 Thirsty, sore and exhausted, we scrambled into our trusty 4×4, and set off for the luxurious Sabinyo Silverback Lodge, bouncing once again along the deeply potholed road.

-- When not in Rwanda, Alicia Erikson can be found wandering the planet from her hometown of Seattle, Washington.
-Check her out on Instagram @alicia_erickson.
+When not in Rwanda, Alicia Erikson can be found wandering the planet from her hometown of Seattle, Washington.
+To see more of her travels click here.
 Information on visas and permits for Rwandan park trekking, gorilla tracking, and other visitors’ requirements, can be found at the Rwandan Development Board’s website at https://www.irembo.gov.rw/rolportal/en/home